ros2/ros2_documentation/source/Concepts/Basic/Interfaces-Topics-Services-Actions.rst

 ROS nodes typically communicate through the following three types of interfaces:

 * Topics: For continuous data streams.
-* Services: For synchronous request/response interactions.
+* Services: Services: For synchronous request/response interactions (short tasks which happen immediately).
-* Actions: For long-running tasks with feedback.
+* Actions: For long-running tasks with feedback (tasks that may take some time to complete).

 For consistent communication, each interface uses definitions provided in ``.msg``, ``.srv``, or ``.action`` files.